-It is made by straining whey and other liquid from the curds, which produces a creamier yogurt that is more concentrated in protein.
+It’s made by straining whey and other liquid from milk curds, which produces a creamier yogurt that is more concentrated in protein.

 The term "thermic effect" refers to the increase in metabolic rate that occurs after eating.

-Certain types of Greek yogurt are good sources of probiotics, like Bifidobacterium, which help your gut stay healthy.
-To make sure your yogurt contains probiotics, look for the phrase "contains live and active cultures" on the label (14).
+To make sure your yogurt contains probiotics, look for the phrase "contains live and active cultures" on the label.

-Bottom Line: Greek yogurt is high in protein, helps reduce appetite and may aid with weight loss.
+Summary Greek yogurt is high in protein, helps reduce appetite and may aid weight loss.
 Certain types also contain beneficial probiotics.

 Coffee is an amazing beverage to start your day.